MMeow223/RNPedometer/README.md

 ## React Native Pedometer

-`@mmeow223/rnpedometer` is a React Native module that provides access to the pedometer of a mobile device, allowing you to listen for step count updates in real-time.
+`@mmeow223/rnpedometer` is a React Native module that provides access to the pedometer of a mobile device, allowing you to listen for step count updates in real-time

-⚠ **iOS Implementation Not Available Yet** Currently, this package only supports Android. iOS support is not implemented yet.
-Contributions are welcome!

 ## Features